Goal 14: Policies, processes and practices

 Sustainable fisheries

-We offer free educational programme and outreach for local and national communities on the sustainable management of fisheries, aquaculture and tourism.
-For example, the overfishing of sharks and rays is the primary cause for their catastrophic (>80% of populations threatened with extinction) decline in the past 25 years.
-Our University’s Shiels lab contributed key images and a novel developmental scale for catsharks used in one of the largest educational citizen science outreach projects in the UK, The Great Egg Hunt, run in partnership with The Shark Trust.
-Over the Easter weekend in 2022 a fantastic 7,560 eggcases were recorded across the UK and scaled using our data.
+We offer a range of free educational programmes and outreach activities for local and national communities on the sustainable management of fisheries, aquaculture and tourism.
+A key example is our Shiels lab which combines research excellence with public engagement to build community understanding of marine ecosystems and sustainable practices.
+The overfishing of sharks and rays is the primary cause for their catastrophic (>80% of populations threatened with extinction) decline in the past 25 years.
+Shiels Lab contributed key images and a novel developmental scale for catsharks, which were used in one of the largest marine citizen science education projects in the UK, The Great Eggcase Hunt, run in partnership with The Shark Trust.
+7,560 eggcases were recorded across the UK and scaled using our data.
 The images and scale has also been included in the Field Studies Centre leaflets used at their marines stations for teaching school groups across the UK, furthering our engagement with the public.

 Overfishing